XTP CLI

 The CLI provides simple plugin catalog inspection and exploration.
 Guest users can list their plugins per Extension Points and access information about them.

-Use xtp plugin view
+Use xtp plugin view and xtp plugin list to interactively navigate and

 explore your plugins applicable to the Host Apps and Extension Points you have